-The main objective of the present revised draft ITS is to amend the Implementing Regulation to include for changes in the mappings that have occurred since the second amendment to the draft ITS on Mapping was produced.
-As a result, the specific objectives of the revised draft ITS are to amend Annex III on the mapping tables in order to:
+The objective of the present revised draft ITS is to amend the Implementing Regulation to include for changes in the mappings that have occurred since the second amendment to the draft ITS on Mapping was produced.
+The revised draft ITS will amend Annex III on the mapping tables in order to:

-Assign mappings for the two newly registered ECAIs: Nordic Credit Rating AS and INBONIS SA.

-- Remove references to entities that have been de-registered as a Credit Rating Agency under the CRA Regulation and therefore no longer meet the ECAI definition, and reflect a name change of a registered entity. - Reflect amendments due to re-allocation of credit quality steps: Creditreform Rating AG and GBB-Rating Gesellschaft für Bonitätsbeurteilung GmbH - Register amendments due to changes in credit rating scales: ARC Ratings S.A., Axesor Risk Management S.L., Banque de France, Cerved Rating Agency S.p.A., CRIF Ratings S.r.I., DBRS Ratings GmbH, ICAP S.A., Rating-Agentur Expert RA GmbH and S&P Global Ratings Europe Limited.
+- Assign mappings for the two newly registered ECAIs: Nordic Credit Rating AS and Inbonis SA. - Remove references to entities that have been de-registered as a Credit Rating Agency under the CRA Regulation and therefore no longer meet the ECAI definition, and reflect a name change of a registered entity. - Reflect amendments due to re-allocation of credit quality steps: Creditreform Rating AG and GBB-Rating Gesellschaft für Bonitätsbeurteilung GmbH - Register amendments due to changes in credit rating scales: ARC Ratings S.A., Axesor Risk Management SL, Banque de France, Cerved Rating Agency S.p.A., CRIF Ratings S.r.I., DBRS Ratings GmbH, ICAP S.A., Rating-Agentur Expert RA GmbH and S&P Global Ratings Europe Limited.